LOVE-ONENESS

 *The e-book will be helpful with this development.

-In our modern world, we operate somewhat the opposite, with the constructed worldly self taking the stage.
+In our modern world, we operate somewhat the opposite, with the constructed worldly self taking the stage and the lead role.
 This contrasted with Jesus’ different operating system, one birthed from the spirit, the kingdom within.
-This thought is
+This thought is alluded to in the scripture:

 “But first seek his Kingdom and his righteousness, and all these things will be given to you as well.
 Don’t worry about tomorrow—tomorrow will worry about itself!
 Today has enough trouble already!”
 Practical actions will always be necessary when dealing with the world.
-Even so, as each person resolves to practice sowing good seeds, speaking the Word (spirit), and praying, the pathway will assume more influence, worldliness less influence.
+Even so, as each person resolves to practice sowing good seeds, speaking the Word (spirit), and praying, each person’s spiritual pathway will assume more influence, worldliness less influence.

 *